function61/ubackup/README.md

 backups to alertmanager.
 If alertmanager doesn't hear back from µbackup in due time, an alert is raised.

-Integration with alertmanager is driven by config key `alertmanager_baseurl`.
+Integration with alertmanager is driven by config (see example config).